* Portugal's BES says not at risk of running short of

 Yields on bonds issued by bailed-out Greece, whose

-three-year debt sale on Thursday saw poor demand amid the market
+three-year debt sale on Thursday was undermined by the fallout

 percent.
 Spanish equivalents were 2 bps lower at